-The Ford Quadricycle
+Ford's First Car- The Quadricycle

 The Quadricycle was mainly wood and steel, and was named so because it was mounted on four large bicycle wheels.
 It was designed much like the horse-drawn buggy's of the time.
 Ford did not just put an engine on a buggy, unlike many of his fellow innovators.
 He designed the buggy around the engine.
-He was among the first to do so, and what set the Quadricycle apart form many of the other prototypes of the time.
+He was among the first to do so, and what set the Quadricycle apart from many of the other prototypes of the time.
 It was powered by a two cylinder engine, capable of about 4 horsepower.
 The engine was located in the rear of the vehicle.
 It was a two speed transmission, but apparently Ford couldn't get enough speed up to move it into second gear.
-There was no reverse gear.
-It had a top speed of 20 miles per hour.
+There was no reverse gear, and it had a top speed of 20 miles per hour.
 On the night it was finished, Ford immediately took it out for a test drive.
 However, the doors of the shed were too small to get the car out!
-Ford and Jim Bishop had to bash around the doorframe of the shed to make enough space to fit the Quadricycle.
-So at about 2 in the morning, June 4 1896, the Quadricycle went for it's maiden voyage.
-Ford drove it around some of the major roadways, and had to move it to the Edison Illuminating plant when a spring broke.
+Ford and Jim Bishop had to bash around the doorframe of the shed to make enough space to fit the Quadricycle through the door.
+So at about 2 in the morning, June 4 1896, the Quadricycle went for its maiden voyage.
+Ford drove it around some of the major roadways in Detroit, and had to move it to the Edison Illuminating plant when a critical spring broke.
+He managed to fix it at the plant.
 Just imagine what anyone who saw this was thinking!
 Automobiles were extremely rare and very expensive at the time.
-Most people didn't know what one would even look like.
+Most people didn't know what one looked like.
 Thankfully it was still early in the morning, when most people were still asleep.

 Have you ever heard of the Quadricycle?